disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/03-client.md

 ---

 The `smithy4s-http4s` module provides functions that transform low-level http4s clients into high-level stubs, provided the corresponding service definitions (in smithy) are annotated with the `simpleRestJson` protocol.

-In `build.sbt`
+- Uri is optional as it will default to http://localhost:8080 In `build.sbt`

 ```scala